Benefits & Stipends

 • Journal subscriptions

-Oral presentations at national meetings will be reimbursed for meeting registration fees, transportation and food/lodging for up to $1,500.00 per meeting.
-Poster presentations at national meetings will be reimbursed for meeting registration fees, transportation and food/lodging for up to $1,000 per meeting.
+Oral and poster presentations at national meetings will be reimbursed for meeting registration fees, transportation and food/lodging for up to $1,500.00 per meeting.

 The department may supplement and support residents at any meeting from which they receive a Travel Award.
 Residents must submit an award letter and the abstract and/or manuscript to the Program Director and Department Chairman for approval.